serverlessworkflow/specification/GOVERNANCE.md

 Main responsibilities of maintainers include:

-1) They share responsibility in the project's success.
+1) Sharing responsibility for the project's success.
-2) They have made a long-term, recurring time investment to improve the project.
+2) Making a long-term, recurring time investment to improve the project.
-3) They spend that time doing whatever needs to be done, not necessarily what is the most interesting or fun.
+3) Performing necessary tasks, even if they are not the most interesting or fun.

 ## Reviewers

 A reviewer is a core role within the project.
 They share in reviewing issues and pull requests.
-Their pull request approvals are needed to merge a large code change into the project.
+Their pull request approvals are needed to merge significant code changes into the project.

+## Emeritus Maintainers

+Emeritus maintainers are retired maintainers who have chosen to remain involved in the project as advisors.
+Their main responsibilities include:

+1) Providing guidance and mentorship to current maintainers and contributors.
+2) Offering historical context and insights based on their past experiences.
+3) Participating in discussions and reviews on an advisory basis, without the obligations of active maintainers.

 ## Adding maintainers

-Maintainers are first and foremost contributors that have shown they are committed to the long term success of a project.
-Contributors wanting to become maintainers are expected to be deeply involved in contributing code, pull request review, and triage of issues in the project for more than three months.
+Maintainers are first and foremost contributors who have demonstrated their commitment to the long-term success of the project.
+Contributors wishing to become maintainers are expected to be deeply involved in contributing code, reviewing pull requests, and triaging issues for more than three months.

-Just contributing does not make you a maintainer, it is about building trust with the current maintainers of the project and being a person that they can depend on and trust to make decisions in the best interest of the project.
+Just contributing does not make you a maintainer; it is about building trust with the current maintainers and being someone they can depend on to make decisions in the project's best interest.

-Periodically, the existing maintainers curate a list of contributors that have shown regular activity on the project over the prior months.
+Periodically, the existing maintainers curate a list of contributors who have shown regular activity over the prior months.
 From this list, maintainer candidates are selected and proposed on the project mailing list.
-Only one maintainer per organization is allowed to avoid taking over votes in case of conflicts.
+Only one maintainer per organization is allowed to avoid conflicts of interest.

-After a candidate has been announced on the project mailing list, the existing maintainers are given fourteen business days to discuss the candidate, raise objections and cast their vote.
-Votes may take place on the mailing list or via pull request comment.
-Candidates must be approved by at least 66% of the current maintainers by adding their vote on the mailing list.
-The reviewer role has the same process but only requires 33% of current maintainers.
-Only maintainers of the repository that the candidate is proposed for are allowed to vote.
+After a candidate is announced on the project mailing list, the existing maintainers have fourteen business days to discuss, raise objections, and vote on the candidate.
+Votes can be cast on the mailing list or via pull request comments.
+Candidates must be approved by at least 66% of the current maintainers.
+The reviewer role has the same process but only requires 33% approval from current maintainers.
+Only maintainers of the repository the candidate is proposed for are allowed to vote.

-If a candidate is approved, a maintainer will contact the candidate to invite the candidate to open a pull request that adds the contributor to the MAINTAINERS file.
-The voting process may take place inside a pull request if a maintainer has already discussed the candidacy with the candidate and a maintainer is willing to be a sponsor by opening the pull request.
+If approved, a maintainer will contact the candidate to invite them to open a pull request adding themselves to the MAINTAINERS file.
+The voting process can also take place inside a pull request if a maintainer has already discussed the candidacy with the candidate and is willing to sponsor them by opening the pull request.
 The candidate becomes a maintainer once the pull request is merged.

+## Adding Emeritus Maintainers

+To transition a maintainer to an emeritus role, the current maintainers can nominate a retiring maintainer who has expressed interest in staying involved as an advisor.
+The nomination process follows the same voting and approval procedures as adding new maintainers, requiring a 66% approval vote from the current maintainers.
+Once approved, the emeritus maintainer is added to the EMERITUS file and announced to the community.

 ## Subprojects